Mississippi River's newest cruise boat docks in Natchez on maiden voyage - Mississippi's Best Community Newspaper

 Mississippi River’s newest cruise boat docks in Natchez on maiden voyage

-NATCHEZ — American Cruise Line’s newest vessel, the American Countess, made her maiden voyage on the Mississippi River with Natchez as her destination on Tuesday evening.
+NATCHEZ — American Queen Steamboat Company’s newest vessel, the American Countess, made her maiden voyage on the Mississippi River with Natchez as her destination on Tuesday evening.

 Natchez Mayor Dan Gibson along with other mayors along the Mississippi was invited on the vessel to share in her debut voyage.